synamaxmusic/sinistar/README.md

 * 08/09/2024 - When I first uploaded the codebase to Github, I was disappointed to see that there were a lot of spacing issues everywhere.
 Tabs were used extensively in the original code so when I did the rewrite, I copied what the programmers did.
 Unfortunately, all these tabs (other than the leading indentations) were ruining the code formatting; but then the code would display correctly in the online editor.

   I wasn't sure how to fix this for the longest time and I've been pushing it off until today.
 I'm forever grateful to the devs of Notepad++ because I was able to quickly go through the entire codebase and convert all the tabs into spaces using that text editor's powerful macro playback features.
 Before doing all of this, I confirmed in a separate test branch that the tab conversion indeed fixed the issue.
 All extra trailing spaces have been removed as well.
 The codebase is so much nicer to look at now and can be compared side-to-side with the original codebase from historicalsource!

+  Another thing that I changed was moving all the debug and mod options into a brand new file called, `mods.ASM`.
+This reduces a lot of clutter in `MAKE.ASM`.

 * 06/21/2024 - I have a surprise announcement!
 Sinistar's early "prototype" AMOA build from November 1982 is now rebuildable from the source code!
 In order to do this, I created a new repository and uploaded the AMOA edits there.
 This was done to keep the current codebase from getting too messy as there were a lot of edits that had to be made; it took ten days to get the ROMs to match up!
 With this code, we can finally start to completely understand what exactly changed between versions, other than the obvious missing stuff like the Sinistar biting the player ship.
 You can view the code here: https://github.com/synamaxmusic/sinistar-amoa